allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 In 2013 Alberto Brandolini posted an [article](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) about a new workshop format for quickly exploring complex business domains.
 It was warmly welcomed by the DDD community.
-In 2015 [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) described EventStorming as *worthy of attention* and three years later as *a recommended method* for business domain modeling in information systems.
+In 2015 [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) described EventStorming as *worthy of attention* and three years later as *a recommended method* for business domain modelling in information systems.

 During the years a lot has changed, the technique has developed and matured but the main idea remained the same:
 > *EventStorming is a flexible workshop format that allows a massive collaborative exploration of complex domains (...)